Andrew565/hafcaf/README.md

 ## Contributing

 I'll gladly accept questions, comments, suggestions, and pull requests.
-Keep in mind that this framework is intended to be used cross-browser, without the need for compilation or transpilation.
+Keep in mind that this library is intended to be used cross-browser, without the need for compilation or transpilation.
 For this reason, features that are not yet supported by the "big 4" browsers (Chrome, Edge, Firefox, and Mobile Safari/Desktop Safari) are not allowed at this time.

 ## Contributors